 Further information about how the CVF affects you can be found in this document here.

 Values will now play an important part in recruitment, assessment and selection.
 During recruitment interviews and assessments for selection, you will be expected to demonstrate how you apply the four values in your work.
 This will be in addition to showing how you demonstrate specific competencies.

 The process based on the CVF is referred to as values-based recruitment.
 As with previous competency-based interviews, you will be asked about past behaviour and how you would deal with certain future situations.

 Being aware of the new CVF competency definitions will help you prepare to select relevant examples that best evidence the CVF values and competencies.

 For formal assessment, the main change will be in the use of new competencies and the set of values.

 As before, assessors will be looking for specific evidence which demonstrates how you have applied the behaviours during the exercises.
 Even though your own focus during assessment exercises will be on achieving the aims of the tasks, an understanding of the CVF competencies and values will help guide your actions and decisions as you work through the exercises.

-Future PDR meetings should use the Policing Professional Profiles which have been developed and mapped to the CVF.
-Where a specific role has not had a Professional profile developed, you will need to discuss and agree which of the new competencies and levels are relevant to the role.
+PDR meetings should use the Policing Professional Profiles which have been developed and mapped to the CVF.
+Where a specific role has not had a Professional profile developed, your force’s own profile should be used.

 The CVF only explains how you should complete your work and how it contributes to what you achieve.
-The what (the tasks and accountabilities expected of people) will still be discussed as before.
+The what (the tasks and accountabilities expected of people) will still be discussed.

 Given that values are now included for discussion, you and your appraiser should discuss performance in these areas objectively rather than personally.
 The values have been fully defined by behavioural indicators, so it will be the indicators that are discussed, not things like general personality or beliefs.